Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Experiments

 \subsection{Performance improvement of existing frameworks using our proposed replay buffer}

-In order to show the superiority of our proposed prioritized replay buffer, we write a Python binding of the C++ implementation and plug it into existing open source RL frameworks including tianshou \cite{tianshou}, PFRL \cite{pfrl} and rlpyt \cite{rlpyt}.
-We show the speed up of five RL algorithms in Figure~\ref{fig:library_perf}.
-Overall, we achieve 1.1x$\sim$ 2.1x performance improvement.
-The performance improvement of tianshou library is minimal as they implement the prioritized replay buffer using CPython while the other two libraries use pure Python implementations.
-The speedup decreases as the computational complexity of the RL algorithms increases because the proportion of the replay buffer operations time decreases.
+In order to show the superiority of our proposed Prioritized Replay Buffer, we write a Python binding of the C++ implementation and plug it into existing open source RL framework RLlib \cite{ray_rllib}.
+We show the latency of each training step of two RL algorithms in Figure~\ref{fig:library_perf}.
+Overall, we achieve 1.19x$\sim$ 1.75x performance improvement using various CPU cores.
+The speedup decreases as the number of CPU cores increases.
+This is because the proportion of the replay buffer operations time decreases for each core and the bottleneck shifts to training the neural networks.